denevell/Natch/README.md

 * Fix multiple paths etc in testutils
 * Make adding a post with a non existent post id an error
 * Stop directory listing
-* Should probably return post id in add post
-* Return thread id in add thread

 ### Dev complete